How to Fill a Vape Cartridge: Complete Guide (2026)

 Screw-top cartridges can be refilled 3-5+ times with proper cleaning.

-• When cartridge is empty and you want to refill
+• When the cartridge is empty and you want to refill

 • If you notice flavor degradation